Turtles:

 Although poisonous, these snakes are not aggressive and will only bite if provoked.
 Use caution if you see one on the trail and it will leave you alone.

 A much less common and only mildly venomous species found in the park is the ring-necked snake (Diadophis punctatus).
-Although poisonous, these snakes pose little threat to humans as their fangs are too small to penetrate human skin.
+Although mildly venomous, these snakes pose little threat to humans as their fangs are too small to penetrate human skin.
 Ring-necked snakes are nocturnal and rarely seen during the day, but I was lucky enough to find one sunning himself on a multi-use trail on a warm winter day.

 Lizards: